jkeohan/SEI-Project1/README.md

 http://res.cloudinary.com/damark726/image/upload/v1513020174/tpm_th4sqg.jpg

 ## MVP
- - Have one word working for a hangman game.
+  - Load the game with one word hardcoded
- - Have all the event listeners working for each letter.
- - Have body part appear each wrong guess.
+  - Present the user with the word spaces
+  - Provide the user with an input filed
- - Have win logic completed when the guesses match the winning word.
+  - Present the with the "hangman gallows"
- - Have lose event happen when chances run out.
+  - With each letter represent the letter as being guessed
+  - With each incorrect guess draw part of the body
+  - Present the user a winning message if they guess the word correctly
+  - Present the user with a try again message if they do not guess the word

 ## POST MVP
- - Make multiple winning words and have a function to randomize which word is the winning word.
- - Animate the hanged body to swing slowly back and forth.
+  - Select the word from a random word API
+  - Add additional styling to the page
- - Add more details to the hanged body, such as clothes or blood.
+  - Add additional styling to the hangman
- - Create a timer and a score count.
-The less turns the user uses to solve the word, the higher the score.
+  - Create a score, based on time and the number of guess
+  - Create a hint that will show one letter at a time of the work
+  - Create different levels each, medium and hard

 ## Wireframes
  - http://res.cloudinary.com/damark726/image/upload/v1512706736/whiteboard_kaxc0m.jpg